Top Customer Loyalty Trends for 2024

 4. Personalization

-80% of consumers are more likely to buy from businesses that offer personalized experiences—and that translates to your loyalty program as well.
+61% of consumers are willing to spend more with companies if they offer a customized experience — and that translates to your loyalty program as well.
 With your loyalty program, you can utilize customer data to make your offers more appealing to each specific customer.

 For example, Marriott Bonvoy, Marriott Hotels’ benefits program, is able to analyze their customer behavior and present rewards and benefits that appeal to each specific member.